 While some of the features can be tried while you drive, it’s best to pull over while testing out others.
 Use your judgment and don’t take any chances.
 You do want to get the vehicle back to the owner in one piece.

 10. Obtain a Car History Report

 The owner may already have a history prepared.
-If not, there are a number of sites that offer car histories at reasonable prices.
-The money you spend to obtain that history will help you know the deal is a good one or make it easier to avoid a problem later on.
+If not, there are many sites that offer car histories at reasonable prices.
+The money you spend to get that history will help you know the deal is a good one or make it easier to avoid a problem later on.

 Remember to take your time before you make any decision about the vehicle.
 There’s no rule that says you have to make an offer for the car during your first visit.
 When necessary, step away and take a couple of days to mull over the purchase.
-Once you are sure it’s right for you, contact the owner, make the offer, and make sure you get all the documentation needed to transfer the ownership into your name.
+Once you are sure it’s right for you, contact the owner and make the offer.
+Make sure you get all the documentation needed to transfer the ownership into your name.